Let me tell you what actually happened, and what we now know.

 | Bone health | Prevents fractures; effect is maintained while taking HT | Any age |

-| Depression | Effective for perimenopausal depression | During transition |
+| Depression | Can help perimenopausal depression—average benefit is modest | During transition |

 | Hot flashes | Most effective treatment available | Any stage |